WHEN GIVING IS NOT ENOUGH

 A poor widow came and put in two small copper coins, which could amount to a cent.

-But it was interesting that the poor woman found favor when Jesus highlighted to his disciples that among all the people who put in money on the treasury, it was the poor woman who gave the more.
+But it was interesting that the poor woman found favor when Jesus highlighted to his disciples that among all the people who put money into the treasury, it was the poor woman who gave the more.

 GOD’S EYE ON THE GIVER